Mizumono (Hannibal)

 "Mizumono" is the thirteenth episode and season finale of the second season of the psychological thriller–horror series Hannibal.
 It is the 26th overall episode of the series and was written by executive producer Steve Lightfoot and series creator Bryan Fuller, and directed by executive producer David Slade.
 It was first broadcast on May 23, 2014, on NBC.

 The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon and Hannibal, with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.
 The episode revolves around the last stand of Will Graham and the FBI in order to take down Hannibal Lecter, who is planning to escape with Graham.

 According to Nielsen Media Research, the episode was seen by an estimated 2.35 million household viewers and gained a 0.8/3 ratings share among adults aged 18–49.
 The episode received universal acclaim from critics.
-Critics praised every single aspect of the episode, including Slade's directing, writing, performances, cinematography, twists, character development, visual style and musical score.
+Critics praised nearly every aspect of the episode, including Slade's directing, writing, performances, cinematography, twists, character development, visual style and musical score.
 The episode was named by TV Guide as the best episode of 2014, and it was also included in many lists by IndieWire and The Atlantic.